Desert Orchid: Steeplechase career

 His part-owner Richard Burridge has stated that it was for this reason that Desert Orchid would have struggled in the Grand National: connections felt he could do himself serious injury at the ninety-degree Canal Turn especially on the second circuit (ref.
 Richard Burridge: The Grey Horse: The True Story of Desert Orchid).

-The official handicapper gave Desert Orchid a rating of 187.
-Whilst a very high rating, it could have been much higher had his performances on left-handed tracks matched those on right.
-His performances on left-handed tracks like Cheltenham, where, despite this aversion, he never finished out of the first three in a chase, are recognised as generally below par.

-No horse since Desert Orchid has repeatedly and successfully conceded weight to his rivals at the highest level.

 Desert Orchid won 34 of his 71 starts, amassing £654,066 in prize money.

 Retirement

 Desert Orchid retired in December 1991 and survived a life-threatening operation for colic a year later.
-He took his summer holidays with the Burridge family at Ab Kettleby, and spent the winter with David Elsworth leading out the 2 year olds and getting ready for his many public appearances.
-He returned every year to Kempton to lead out the parade of runners for the King George VI Chase.

-During his retirement, he raised thousands of pounds for charity, and his presence at charity events attracted large crowds.
-His fan club was run by part owner Midge Burridge and family friend John Hippesley.
-In the 17 years that the fan club ran, they raised over £40,000 for charity through sales of Desert Orchid merchandise, especially his racing calendar.

-When David Elsworth left Whitsbury after 25 years, Desert Orchid packed up and went with him to Egerton House Stables in Newmarket, Suffolk.
-But the home of champions and stallions welcomed the old gelding and his trainer with open arms and Newmarket racecourses held their annual press day in 2006 on Desert Orchid's 27th birthday at his stable.
-He also paraded at the course to the delight of his fans.

 Desert Orchid was no longer ridden due to his age, and David announced that his appearances would be fewer, and nearer to home, as he was now such a senior citizen.
 Desert Orchid's last public appearance was on 1 October 2006 at his fan club open day, which was held at the National Stud in conjunction with stallion parades.